 Legendary thin crust pizza that you should make the trip to Coney Island for.

-Russ & Daughters isn’t your typical bagel place.
-This is a smoked fish museum of deliciousness that people come from near and far to experience.
+Russ & Daughters is a smoked fish museum of deliciousness that people come from near and far to experience.
+A true NYC classic.

 There's something about pounding cheap beers and burgers here that makes you feel like anything is possible.
 When we finally decided it was go time for "Immaculate" Infatuation, we were sitting in ...